paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-031-enlistments.md

 Pub.
 L. 118–31, div.
 A, title V, § 548, Dec.
 22, 2023, 137 Stat.
 267, provided that: “(a) Demonstration Program.—“(1) In general.—Not later than August 1, 2025, the Secretary concerned shall establish within each military department an Enlisted Training Corps demonstration program for the purpose of introducing students to the military, and preparing selected students for enlisted service in the Army, Navy, Air Force, Marine Corps, or Space Force. “(2) Location.—Demonstration programs established under this section shall be located at a community or junior college.
 No program may be established at a military college or military junior college as defined for purposes of [section 2107a of title 10](./chapter-103-senior-reserve-officers-training-corps.md#section-2107a), United States Code. “(b) Eligibility for Membership.—To be eligible for membership in a program under this section, a person must be a student at an institution where a unit of the Enlisted Training Corps is located. “(c) Instructors.—The Secretary concerned may assign as an instructor for a unit established under this section an individual eligible to serve as an instructor under section 2111 or [section 2031 of title 10](./chapter-102-junior-reserve-officers-training-corps.md#section-2031), United States Code.
 Instructors who are not currently members on active duty shall be paid in a manner consistent with [section 2031 of title 10](./chapter-102-junior-reserve-officers-training-corps.md#section-2031), United States Code. “(d) Financial Assistance.—The Secretary of the military department concerned may provide financial assistance to persons enrolled in a unit of the Enlisted Training Corps in exchange for an agreement in writing that the person enlist in the active component of the military department concerned upon graduation or disenrollment from the community college.
 Financial assistance provided under this subsection may include tuition, living expenses, stipend, or other payment. “(e) Curriculum.—The Secretary concerned shall ensure that any programs created under this section include as part of the curriculum the following:“(1) An introduction to the benefits of military service. “(2) Military history. “(3) Military customs and courtesies. “(4) Physical fitness requirements. “(5) Instruction on ethical behavior and decision making. “(f) Reporting Requirement.—Not later than one year after the date of the enactment of this Act [Dec.
 22, 2023], and annually thereafter until the date specified by subsection (g), the Secretary of Defense shall submit to the Committees on Armed Services of the Senate and the House of Representatives a report on the status of the demonstration program required by this section. “(g) Sunset.—The requirements of this provision shall sunset on September 30, 2030.”

 #### Certification Requirement Regarding Contracting for Military Recruiting
 Pub.
 L. 118–31, div.
 A, title XV, § 1555, Dec.
 22, 2023, 137 Stat.
-581, provided that: “(a) Certification Requirement.—Prior to the Secretary of Defense entering into any contract or other agreement (or extending, renewing, or otherwise modifying an existing contract or other agreement) with an entity for the purpose of that entity placing military recruitment advertisements on behalf of the Department of Defense, the Secretary shall require, as a condition of such contract or agreement, that the entity certify to the Secretary that the entity does not place advertisements in news sources based on personal or institutional political preferences or biases, or determinations of misinformation. “(b) Notification Requirement.—“(1) In general.—The Secretary of Defense, in coordination with the Secretaries of the military departments, shall submit a notification to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] and congressional leadership each time the Department of Defense enters into a contract related to the placement of recruitment advertising with an entity specified in paragraph (2) and if such entities are used how they are used. “(2) Entities specified.—The entities specified in this paragraph are—“(A) NewsGuard Technologies Inc.; “(B) the Global Disinformation Index, incorporated in the United Kingdom as ‘Disinformation Index LTD’; and “(C) any similar entity. “(c) Sunset.—The requirement under this section shall terminate on the date that is one year after the date of the enactment of this Act [Dec.
-22, 2023].”
+581, as amended by Pub.
+L. 118–159, div.
+A, title XV, § 1542, Dec.
+23, 2024, 138 Stat.
+2149; Pub.
+L. 119–60, div.
+A, title XV, § 1541, Dec.
+18, 2025, 139 Stat.
+1166, provided that: “(a) Certification Requirement.—Prior to the Secretary of Defense entering into any contract or other agreement (or extending, renewing, or otherwise modifying an existing contract or other agreement) with an entity for the purpose of that entity placing military recruitment advertisements on behalf of the Department of Defense, the Secretary shall require, as a condition of such contract or agreement, that the entity certify to the Secretary that the entity does not—“(1) rate or rank news or information sources for the factual accuracy of their content; “(2) provide ratings or opinions on news or in formation [sic] sources regarding misinformation, bias, adherence to journalistic standards, or ethics; or “(3) acquire or use any service that provides any ratings, rankings, or opinions described in paragraph (1) or (2) from any other person for military recruiting contracts. “(b) Sunset.—The requirement under this section shall terminate on December 31, 2030.”

+[Pub.
+L. 119–60, § 1541(3), which directed amendment of subsec. (c), as so redesignated, of section 1555 of Pub.
+L. 118–31, set out above, was executed to subsec. (b) to reflect the probable intent of Congress and the redesignation of subsec. (c) as (b) by section 1541(2) of Pub.
+L. 119–60.]

 #### Pilot Program on Recruiting
 Pub.
 L. 117–263, div.
 A, title V, § 531(b), Dec.
 23, 2022, 136 Stat.
 2575, provided that: “(1) Authority.—The Secretary of Defense may conduct a pilot program (such a program shall be referred to as a ‘Military Recruiting Modernization Program’) to evaluate the feasibility and effectiveness of collecting and using PRI with modern technologies to allow the Secretary to more effectively and efficiently use recruiting resources. “(2) Treatment of prospective recruit information.—PRI collected under a pilot program under this subsection—“(A) may be used by the Armed Forces and entities into which the Secretary has entered into an agreement regarding military recruitment only for purposes of military recruitment; “(B) shall be kept confidential. [sic] “(C) may not be maintained more than three years after collection; and [sic] “(3) Opt-out.—A pilot program under this subsection may allow a prospective recruit to opt-out of the collection of PRI regarding such prospective recruit. “(4) Termination.—Any such pilot program shall terminate three years after implementation. “(5) Interim briefing.—Not later than 90 days after the implementing a pilot program under this subsection, the Secretary shall provide to the Committees on Armed Services of the Senate and the House of Representatives a briefing on the pilot program.
 Such briefing shall include the following:“(A) The definition, prescribed by the Secretary, of PRI. “(B) How the Secretary intends to handle privacy concerns related to the collection of PRI. “(C) Legal concerns over the collection, use, and maintenance of PRI. “(6) Final report.—Not later than 120 days after the completion of a pilot program under this subsection, the Under Secretary of Defense for Personnel and Readiness shall submit to the Committees on Armed Services of the Senate and the House of Representatives a report on the pilot program.
 Such report shall include the following:“(A) A summary of whether and how the pilot program modernized recruiting efforts. “(B) A description of any efficiencies identified under the pilot program. “(C) Any violations of privacy laws arising from the pilot program. “(D) Legislative recommendations of the Under Secretary arising from this pilot program. “(7) Definitions.—In this section:“(A) The term ‘PRI’ means information, prescribed by the Secretary of Defense, regarding a prospective recruit. “(B) The term ‘prospective recruit’ means an individual who is eligible to join the Armed Forces and is—“(i) 17 years of age or older; or “(ii) in the eleventh grade (or its equivalent) or higher.”